Marcell Ozuna Player Props: Braves vs. Rays

 Marcell Ozuna At The Plate

-- In 35.7% of his games this season, Ozuna has had at least one RBI.
-He's picked up more than one in 15.7% and driven in three or more of his team's runs in two contests.
+- In 35.2% of his games this year, Ozuna has picked up at least one RBI.
+In 11 of those games (15.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 30 of 70 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.